About Flashpaper

 - No storing passphrases.

-Do not use Flashpaper for contraband or content prohibited by law or by our Terms.
+Do not use Flashpaper for content prohibited by law or our Terms of Service.